 You can participate during all stages of your pregnancy.
 The poses will be adapted to your physical limitations.
 Please consult your doctor if you have any concerns.

 When can I join the Mama Baby class?

 Even if you feel fit enough, please wait until your first medical check-up.
-It is recommended to wait for 4-6 weeks after vaginal birth and at least 8 weeks after a C section.
+It is recommended to wait for about 6 weeks after vaginal birth and at least 8 weeks after a C section.